PyAbel/PyAbel/doc/transform_methods/daun.rst

 :func:`abel.daun.daun_transform()` function.

 .. note::
-    If you use any non-default options (order, regularization), please cite not only the article by Daun et al. and the PyAbel article, but also *this PyAbel release* |zenodo|, because these capabilities are not present in the original work by Daun et al. and were added to PyAbel after the RSI publication.
+    If you use any non-default options (degree, regularization), please cite not only the article by Daun et al. and the PyAbel article, but also *this PyAbel release* |zenodo|, because these capabilities are not present in the original work by Daun et al. and were added to PyAbel after the RSI publication.